 See also dates and times.

 Acronyms and initialisms

-If you plan on using acronyms or initialisms in any copy, consider whether a first time reader from outside the University would understand it.
+If you plan on using acronyms or initialisms in any copy, consider whether a first-time reader from outside the University would understand it.
 If the acronym is commonly used by your target audience then there is no need to write out the name in full (for example, school leavers are highly likely to understand UCAS).
 However, if the acronym is not commonly known, write out the full name, followed by the acronym in parentheses.
-For example: